The strong K\"unneth theorem for topological periodic cyclic homology: Abstract

 \section{Abstract}

-Topological periodic cyclic homology (i.e., $\mathbb{T}$-Tate of $THH$) has the structure of a strong symmetric monoidal functor of smooth and proper dg categories over a perfect field of finite characteristic.
+Topological periodic cyclic homology (i.e., $\mathbb{T}$-Tate fixed points of $THH$) has the structure of a strong symmetric monoidal functor of smooth and proper dg categories over a perfect field of finite characteristic.

 \addtocontents{toc}{ }